mliew21396/remote-work-u3/week-8/7-technical-blog.md

 - SQL query optimization
 - Functional Programming

-## Release 2: Blog!
+## Release 2: Blog
 Write a blog post about what you learned.
 Teach your audience about it.

 ## Release 3: Publish
 Link to your post on the blog/index.html page and push your changes.

 ## Release 4: Promote
-Show off your work and share your knowledge with your cohortmates using Twitter!
+Show off your work and share your knowledge with your cohort-mates using Twitter!

 Tweet your blog post using **#DBCTech**.

 ## Release 5: Read

-Read at least one post another student wrote.
-Give the author A.S.K (Actionable, specific, and kind) feedback as an issue on their repo or a tweet!
+Read at least one post another by student.
+Give the author A.S.K (actionable, specific, and kind) feedback as an issue on their repo or a tweet!

 ## Release 6: Update your site (Optional)
 Select one thing you want to change about your [USERNAME].github.io website and change it!